tparchman/lab/KRLA_lab_meetings_workflow/README.md

 The above will produce files that look like knin.seqs... explain.

 **SETH** Add a description of the files in the 'assembly' directory we talked about, how or why you would choose one for

-#### 5. For ponderosa, load the cd-hit module and run cd-hit-est for contig clustering.

 ```sh
 module load cd-hit/4.6